sudorandom/kmcd.dev/content/posts/2026/gnmi-from-scratch/index.md

 Before we write code, let's define our testing strategy.

-We will use `gNMIc`, a versatile gNMI client, to validate our server's behavior.
-It's a key tool for testing gNMI compliance.
+We will use a few tools to test our server's behavior.
+Because ConnectRPC can serve traffic over standard HTTP, we can use `curl` for basic checks.
+For gRPC-specific interactions, we can use `grpcurl` or `gNMIc`, a versatile gNMI client for testing gNMI compliance.

-Another useful tool is `FauxRPC`, which can create mock gRPC (and Connect) servers.
-This is great for testing our client against a predictable server without needing our own implementation running.

-For more advanced scenarios, `containerlab` can spin up a virtual network of devices, allowing us to test our client or server in a more realistic topology.

-For this post, we'll focus on using `gNMIc` to test the server we build.

 ---